How-To Guide for Your New Instant Pot

 3 Things to do before using for the first time

-- Wash the silicon ring with soapy water and fit it tightly into the lid.
+- Wash the silicone ring with soapy water and fit it tightly into the lid.
 The video above shows you how to do this.

 - Install the condensation collector on the outside of the Instant Pot.
 (See above video)